 Are Social Media Accounts Important?

 Nope.
-It doesn’t matter how many social media accounts are there or how many followers you have in various platforms.
+It doesn’t matter how many social media accounts are there or how many followers you have on various platforms.
 AdSense has nothing to do with social media accounts/followers.
-Social media is for attracting more visitor to your site and it helps to engage visitors in many ways.
+Social media is for attracting more visitors to your site and it helps to engage visitors in many ways.

 What Should I Do After a Rejection?

-It’s very common that AdSense Team rejected your application by an Email.
+It’s very common that the AdSense Team rejected your application by Email.
 Getting rejected by AdSense is frustrating.
-After a rejection, many new bloggers get this idea in their head that they won’t get AdSense approval ever.
+After a rejection, many new bloggers get this idea in their heads that they won’t get AdSense approval ever.
 They think that AdSense is for another level blog/website!

 What’re the AdSense Alternatives?

-You are tired?
-Don’t want to apply until get approved?
-Ok, that’s not the end of the World, there are some other AdSense alternatives you can try.
-They are not hard as Google AdSense is in terms of getting approval.
+Don’t want to apply until getting approved?
+Ok, that’s not the end of the World, there are some AdSense alternatives you can try.
+They are not as hard as Google AdSense is in terms of getting approval.
 But, some alternatives may require a specific amount of traffic and English written content.

 My suggestion is, try Media.net, a Yahoo!
 Bing contextual ads network as I’m also using Media.net alongside with AdSense.
-You can also try BidVertiser and PropellerAds to determine the best option.
-Sometimes, the alternatives can give you more than AdSense earnings, it depends on their unique feature and visitor’s location.
+You can also try PropellerAds to determine the best option.
+Sometimes, the alternatives can give you more than AdSense earnings.

-But remember one thing, alternatives don’t have half of advertisers that AdSense have.
-And, their load time is slower than AdSense ads.
-However, still you can earn more than AdSense (if things happen)!
+But remember one thing, alternatives don’t have half of the advertisers that AdSense has, and their load time is slower than AdSense ads.
+However, you can still earn more than AdSense!

-Google AdSense is a reliable, leading advertisement solution to monetize your blog/website.
+Google AdSense is a reliable, leading advertisement solution to monetize your website.
 It is the best ad network available on the internet.
-To monetize with Google AdSense, you need to go through approval process.
-Your blog/website needs to maintain AdSense approval criteria to get an AdSense account.
+To monetize with Google AdSense, your website needs to go through the approval process and needs to maintain AdSense approval criteria.

-To be clear, getting an AdSense account is not really hard if you have a quality website that is focused more on high-quality content, optimized for search engines, uses a great design and with the good number of visitors.
+To be clear, getting an AdSense account is not hard if you have a quality website that is focused more on high-quality content, optimized for search engines, uses a great design, and with a good number of visitors.
 As a publisher, you should do exactly what AdSense wants from their publishers.

 Make sure to maintain these guidelines before applying for Google AdSense.
 I hope you will get approved after following these guidelines, if not it’s better to discuss the issue.
-Let’s have a conversation in the comment section about the issues you have regarding AdSense approval.
-Hope for the best.
+Let’s join the comments about the issues you have regarding AdSense approval.
+Hope for the best!